All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Do I need to exercise while on weight loss medication?

-Exercise is not strictly required for weight loss on these medications, but it is strongly recommended for men over 40.
-Resistance training preserves muscle, supports bone density, and improves metabolic health in ways that medication alone cannot replicate.
+Exercise isn't strictly required for weight loss on these medications, but it's strongly recommended for men over 40.
+Resistance training preserves muscle, supports bone density, and improves metabolic health in ways that medication alone can't replicate.

 Start your consultation today at FormBlends.com and take control of your health in a way that actually fits your life.